sleepyviper1213/redis/docs/analysis/software_requirement_specification.md

 | FR-020 | Lua scripting                        | Support Lua script execution (planned)                              | Low      |
 | FR-021 | Clustering or replication            | Support distributed setups (planned)                                | Low      |

-Diagram: Command Execution Pipeline (command_execution_pipeline.puml) This diagram outlines command processing: receiving a RESP request, parsing, executing, and responding.
-It supports FR-01 and FR-06 by showing command validation and execution.
-[See Appendix B for details.]

-Diagram: Level 1 Data Flow Diagram (dfd_subprocess.puml) This Level 1 DFD details processes: command parsing, validation, execution, and snapshot saving.
-It supports FR-01, FR-07, and FR-09 by showing data flows.
-[See Appendix B for details.]

-Diagram: Level 2 DFD - Execute Command (dfd_execute.puml)
-This Level 2 DFD focuses on GET, SET, and DEL execution, showing interactions with the in-memory store.
-It supports FR-01.
-[See Appendix B for details.]

-Diagram: Startup Initialization (startup.puml)
-This diagram shows the startup sequence: loading configuration, initializing subsystems, restoring snapshots, and starting monitoring.
-It supports FR-02, FR-03, FR-09, and FR-014.
-[See Appendix B for details.]
 ---

 ## 3.4 Nonfunctional Requirements